test-patterns/strategy/README.md

 # Strategy Pattern
 Sample problem featuring the strategy pattern.

 Strategy pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.

 ## Task 1 - Reduce prices
 Welcome to Pizza<sup>2</sup>!
 Pizza<sup>2</sup> makes round pizzas for now.
 See for yourself by running the following command:

 ```
-python __main__.py -s round -l 8
+python strategy -s round -l 8
 ```

 Pizza<sup>2</sup> wants to expand to making square pizzas since Chicago style is all the fad these days.
 Implement the strategy design pattern to calculate the amount of dough needed to make a square pizza.

 ### UML